2022 Grant Guidelines

 Scope of funding and type of support

-- The Trust will consider program support for organizations that seek to create, expand or enhance proven, effective programs.
+- Most of the Trust’s grants are for program support for organizations that seek to create, expand or enhance proven, effective programs.

 - The Trust will consider capital support for organizations that seek immediate capital improvements to continue or expand services.